Bridging loans

 Pros

-• a short-term solution to tide you over while waiting for other funds to arrive
+• A short-term solution to tide you over while waiting for other funds to arrive

-• you can borrow large amounts
+• You could borrow large amounts

-• flexible borrowing
+• Flexible borrowing

-• quick application process
+• Quick application process.

 Cons

-• expensive – high fees and interest rates
+• Expensive – high fees and interest rates

-• your home is at risk if you can’t meet repayments
+• Your home is at risk if you can’t meet repayments

-• not suitable for long-term borrowing
+• Not suitable for long-term borrowing.

 What are the alternatives to a bridging loan?